endurain/landing-page-template/readme.md

 This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).

+Custom Blocks contained in this plugin:
+1. Card.
+An editable card component with image, content and link media.

 Below you will find some information on how to run scripts.

 >You can find the most recent version of this guide [here](https://github.com/ahmadawais/create-guten-block).